MatheusRich/matheusrich.github.io/_drafts/a-mindset-for-better-code.md

 Yeah, naming things is one of the [hardest things] on Computer Science, and that's precisely why it's important.

 Names reveal the intent of the code.
-Good naming matters because not always the implementation matches the original purpose.
+Good naming matters because the implementation does not always match the original purpose.
 This is especially relevant for languages without type annotations like Ruby since naming is the only way to reveal intent to the reader.

 [hardest things]: https://martinfowler.com/bliki/TwoHardThings.html"
 %}